 Nottinghamshire Fire and Rescue Service has an important role to play in protecting local people in the event of a major incident.

-This could be a man-made event such as an explosion at an oil refinery or a train crash, or it could be a natural disaster such as severe flooding, high winds or a prolonged period of hot, dry weather.
+This could be a man-made event such as an explosion or a train crash, or it could be a natural disaster such as severe flooding, high winds, or a prolonged period of hot, dry weather.

-The Environment Agency (Opens in a new window) has the latest flood warnings and information.
-You can also call the Environment Agency Flood Line – 0845 988 1188 – for the latest information on flood risks in your area.
+The Environment Agency (Opens in a new window) has the latest flood warnings and information on its website - you can also call the Environment Agency Flood Line on 0345 988 1188 for the latest information on flood risks in your area.
 The Met Office (Opens in a new window) website has up-to-date weather information.

 Businesses also need to plan how they would cope if a major incident affected their operations and what steps they would need to take to recover as quickly as possible.
 This could be through staff being unable to get to their place of work due to the weather, premises lost or severely damaged by fire or major flood, an extended period without power or fuel, or interruptions to the supply chain, for example.
 Even a relatively brief interruption to normal operations can have a major impact on a business, particularly smaller companies.